chipmuenk/pyfda/docs/source/manual/input_info.rst

    Screenshot of the info tab

-In the top row, buttons select which information is displayed.
+The buttons in the top row select which information is displayed:

 The **H(f)** button activates the display of specifications in the frequency domain and how well they are met.
 Failed specifications are highlighted in red.